uhSuiL/uhSuiL/README.md

 - 🔭 Curious about things above!
 - 🔭 Majoring in Big Data Management and Applications now.

-I write dirty code and stupid algorithm.
+I write dirty code, stupid algorithm, ugly ui.
 Anyway, I'm a student and I'm hardworking, really!!!🙃😭

 - 📫 You can contact with me in English|中文|日本語!
 With Pleasure~~